MockbaTheBorg/RunCPM/readme.md

 # RunCPM

 RunCPM is an application which allows you to execute old CP/M 8 bits programs on Windows, Mac OS X, Linux, FreeBSD, MS-DOS and Arduino DUE.
-It can be built both on 32 and 64 bits environments and should be easily portable to other platforms.
+It can be built both on 32 and 64 bits environments and should be easily portable to other platforms.<br>
 RunCPM is fully written in C and in a modular way, so porting to other platforms should be only a matter of writing an abstraction layer file for it.
 No modification of the main code modules would be necessary.

 If you miss powerful programs like Wordstar, dBaseII, Mbasic and others, then RunCPM is for you.
 It is very stable and fun to use.